As a seasoned beauty editor, trust me—these 4 Amazon Prime Day deals are a total waste of your money

 If your ghds are in need of an upgrade, I always recommend Prime Day as the time to buy a new pair.
 If you're buying full price, the Gold Styler is absolutely fine.
 However, in my opinion, the Platinum+ sits miles above the rest in terms of results, and this saving makes it worth it.

-We all know that Dyson hair products are really expensive, and in my opinion, this Shark hair dryer is a much more affordable option.
-It's still expensive, but with £70 off right now, it's a good deal.
+We all know that Dyson hair products are really expensive, and in my opinion, this mdlondon hair dryer is a much more affordable option.
+It's still expensive and the discount isn't huge, but trust me, this hair dryer will speed up your blowdrying time tenfold.

 Shannon Lawlor